-- Fasten your baggage in such a way that it cannot be burned or singed by the hot exhaust system. - If you take along luggage, it should be safely secured close to the middle of the vehicle and the weight must be evenly distributed between the front and rear wheels. - The maximum permissible weight and the maximum permissible axle loads must not be exceeded.
+- Fasten your baggage in such a way that it cannot be burned or singed by the hot exhaust system. - If you carry luggage, make sure you secure it firmly as close as possible to the center of the vehicle and ensure even weight distribution between the front and rear wheels. - Do not exceed the maximum permissible weight and the maximum permissible axle loads.